groupdocs-signature/GroupDocs.Signature-Docs/net/getting-started/signature-use-cases/how-to-generate-barcode-and-sign-document-using-csharp.md

         - name: Load source document
           text: Creating Signature instance with file path or stream as a constructor parameter will load the document.
         - name: Provide barcode options.
-          text: Set specific properties of the the BarcodeSignOption instance like a Barcode type, barcode text and signatuer appearence settings.
+          text: Set specific properties of the BarcodeSignOption instance like a Barcode type, barcode text and signature appearance settings.
         - name: Sign source and obtain result
           text: Invoke method Sign with passing created options and output file data.
 You can save signed file using file path or stream.
 ---